-Learn what causes cancer pain and how you can work with your doctor to ensure your cancer pain is controlled.
+Learn what causes cancer pain and how you can work with your doctor to ensure your cancer pain is controlled.By Mayo Clinic Staff

-Timothy J. Moynihan, M.D., a cancer specialist at Mayo Clinic in Rochester, Minnesota, offers some insight into cancer pain, reasons why people might not get the pain treatment they need and what they can do about it.
+Timothy J. Moynihan, M.D., a cancer specialist at Mayo Clinic in Rochester, Minnesota, offers some insight into cancer pain, why people might not get the pain treatment they need and what they can do about it.

-There are many different ways to treat cancer pain.
-One way is to remove the source of the pain, for example, through surgery, chemotherapy, radiation or other treatment.
+There are a variety of ways.
+One is to remove the source of the pain through surgery, chemotherapy, radiation or other treatment.

 - Weak opioid (derived from opium) medications, such as codeine